ZXMicroJack/amstrad-cpc/README.txt

 SDCard preparation
 ------------------
 Create a subdirectory in the root folder of the SD card (FAT32 or FAT16) 'AMSTRAD'.
-Into which you should copy the files AMSDOS.ROM and BASIC1-1.ROM.
+Into which you should copy the files AMSDOS.ROM, BASIC1-1.ROM, and OS6128.ROM.

 Keys
 ----